 Article V of the Constitution gives Congress broad interpretive powers over the amendment process.
 The Judiciary Committees in the House and Senate will determine if the deadline can be extended.
 Since they have extended it once before, there’s no reason to think they would not do so again.

-Resolutions to eliminate the deadline are currently within each chamber.
-The House Judiciary Committee has passed HJ Res 79, and it has been placed on the House calendar for a vote.
-SJ Res 6 has been read in the Senate and referred to the Judiciary Committee.
-But our Senator Lindsey Graham, Chair of that committee, has yet to recognize it.
+Resolutions to eliminate the deadline have been presented in each chamber.
+The House passed HJ Res 79 (see 2/17/20 Blog for details).
+SJ Res 6 has been read in the Senate and referred to the Judiciary Committee, but Senator Lindsey Graham, Chair of that committee, has yet to recognize it.

-Contact Senator Graham and ask that he assign SJ Res 6 to a judiciary subcommittee to begin the approval process.
+Contact Senator Graham and ask that he assign SJ Res 6, the Senate bill to eliminate the deadline on the ERA, to a judiciary subcommittee to begin the approval process.

 Contact Senator Scott and ask him to sign on as a sponsor.